This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is lumbar spinal stenosis diagnosed?

-Your caregiver will ask about your symptoms and when they started.
+Your healthcare provider will ask about your symptoms and when they started.
 He will ask if you have any medical conditions.
 He will carefully check the parts of your body to look for abnormal changes or movements.
 You may be asked to lift, bend, walk, sit, or reach.

 - X-rays: These are pictures of your spine that can show problems such as bulges or bone spurs.

 - CT scan: This test is also called a CAT scan.
 An x-ray uses a computer to take pictures of your spine.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell caregivers if you are allergic to iodine or shellfish.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell healthcare providers if you are allergic to iodine or shellfish.
 You may also be allergic to the dye.

 - An electromyography (EMG) test measures the electrical activity of your muscles at rest and with movement.